Why Participate in Students@Work

 • The school selects students and educators for participation.

 • The school coordinator will ask students about their career interests and will report to you about the types of careers that students named.
+Incorporate this information into your program and help students connect those career interests with jobs at your business.

 • The school provides transportation and obtains necessary release forms (including media release forms if students are allowed to be shown on camera.)